cuelang/cuelang.org/content/en/docs/concepts/logic.md

 But we can use any relation we want as long as the properties of a lattice are upheld.

-An important aspect of a lattice is that for every two elements, there is a _unique_ instance of both elements that subsumes all other elements that are an instance of both elements.
+An important aspect of a lattice is this: for any two elements, there is a _unique_ instance of both elements that subsumes all other elements that are an instance of both elements.
 This is called the greatest lower bound, or meet.